foshardware/lsc/README.md

 ### Custom setup

 For any custom build (e. g. cabal-install) you will need at least GHC 8.
+There is a fallback build system in place which may lack behind in commits: [lsc-cabal](https://github.com/foshardware/lefdef) works with git submodules and cabal-install.

 ## Usage